syncfusion-content/blazor-docs/blazor/common/adding-script-references.md

 ## Disable JavaScript isolation

+> From 2022 Vol1 (20.1) version version, JavaScript isolation is marked as obsolete and disabled by default.
+You don't have to make below additional changes.

 The Syncfusion Blazor components supports to refer scripts externally at the application-end by disabling default JavaScript isolation approach for better initial loading performance which explained in the previous section.
 You can disable JS isolation by setting [IgnoreScriptIsolation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.GlobalOptions.html#Syncfusion_Blazor_GlobalOptions_IgnoreScriptIsolation) as `true` while adding Syncfusion blazor service using `AddSyncfusionBlazor()`.

-> From 20.1 (2022 Vol1) version, JavaScript isolation is marked as obsolete and disabled by default.
-You don't have to make below additional changes.

 ### Blazor Server App